 - German chamomile (Matricaria recutita): This variety grows taller, is considered the wild variety and tends to be a self-seeding annual.
 It’s more delicate and less winter-hardy than Roman chamomile.

-One of the most common questions I get is whether or not there is a difference between the Roman chamomile and the German chamomile.
+People often ask me whether there is a difference between the Roman and the German types.
 They are used interchangeably for the benefits they provide in the human body.
 Their growth habits are different, though, and you may choose to plant them each in different beds because of that.

 Chamomile also has a look-alike called dog fennel (Anthemis cotula).
 The easiest way to tell the difference is to crush the leaves and flowers between your fingers.
 The look-alike smells bad, and the real chamomile will remind you of that delicious sleepy-time tea.